douglasgreen/pagemaker/dev/doc/developer_notes.md

 I need to invent an actual plug-in mechanism to copy widgets between projects.
 And I need to be able to version them as well.

 I'm thinking of a directory into which all of the CSS, JS, Twig, PHTML, font, and asset files can go.
 Then a manifest file to describe it all.

-## Object-oriented programming

-A well-behaved class:
-* Has no mutable static attributes.
-* Uses protected or public for all members so they can be overridden.
-* Breaks functions into pieces so they can be ovverridden.
-* Balances specific type-checking of inputs with flexible inputs.
-* Is easy to set up.
-* Isn't stored in the session.

 ## Interfaces vs. abstact classes